zhanglh1023/llaisys/README.md

 - In `python/llaisys/libllaisys/`, define the ctypes wrapper functions for your C APIs.
 Implement `python/llaisys/models/qwen2.py` with your wrapper functions.

+- You need to implement KV Cache, or your model will be too slow.

 - Debug until your model works.
 Take advantage of tensor's `debug` function which prints the tensor data.
 It allows you to compare the data of any tensor during the model inference with PyTorch.

 After you finish the implementation, you can run the following command to test your model: